 On your 2008 income tax return, you can deduct contributions you made to your RRSPs between January 1, 1991, and March 1, 2009.
 You can deduct these contributions if you did not deduct them for any other year and if they are not more than your RRSP deduction limit for 2008.

 If you can no longer contribute to your RRSPs in 2008 because of your age (the year after you turn 69; beginning in 2008, under proposed legislation, the year after you turn 71) you can still deduct the contributions you made in a previous year, up to your RRSP deduction limit.

 Please note that repayments under the Home Buyers' Plan (HBP) or Lifelong Learning Plan (LLP) are not deductible on your return even though the RRSP issuer will give you an official receipt for the contribution.
 You will record your repayments on Schedule 7, which you will file with your tax return.

 Please note that generally, amounts you transfer directly to your RRSP do not affect your RRSP deduction limit.
 However, you may need to include an amount in income and claim an offsetting deduction.

 The maximum RRSP deduction limit for 2008 is $20,000.
 However, if you did not use all of your RRSP deduction limit for the years 1991-2007, you can carry forward the unused amount to 2008.
 Therefore, your RRSP deduction limit for 2008 may be more than $20,000.The maximum RRSP deduction limit for subsequent years is as follows:

 When redeeming units from an RRSP, the withdrawal will automatically be reduced by the appropriate amount of withholding tax.
 The table below indicates the amount of tax that will be withheld at source on RRSP withdrawals, as prescribed by Canada Revenue Agency (CRA).

-Top of Page The above information provided by Canada Revenue Agency.
+Top of Page The above information is subject to chagne at anytime by Canada Revenue Agency.